AlexTISYoung/snipar/docs/tutorial.rst

 GWAS can also be performed without imputed parental genotypes.
 In this case, only probands with genotypes for both parents or siblings available will be used.
 In order to do this, one must provide a pedigree to gwas.py, as in:
     ``gwas.py phenotype.txt --out trios_sibs --bgen chr_@_trios_sibs --pedigree pedigree.txt --no_grm_var --cpus 1``
-With the above commend, the script will default to meta-analysing siblings and trios.
+With the above command, the script will default to meta-analysing siblings and trios.
 Alternatively, users can supply one of the following two options (``--robust`` is not applicable in the current version):

 - ``--sib_diff``: individuals with sibling genotypes will be used, and those without will not be considered for the analysis;